 The XML API enables users to interrogate the datastore using a script or program, and receive data back as a stream of XML, an empty string, or a return code.

-or update group permissions to include the api/access permission
+Additional permissions are required for XML and CSV APIs. or update group permissions to include the api/access permission

 We recommend the use of REST API for new integrations as it provides more control when retrieving data, and provides a range of additional features across its endpoints.